jordan-hamilton/162-Lab-1/README.md

-**Matrix Calculator**

 **Goals**

-Write, compile and test a matrix calculator program Review the concept of pointers, and multi-dimensional dynamic arrays Create a simple makefile
+* Write, compile and test a matrix calculator program
+* Review the concept of pointers, and multi-dimensional dynamic arrays
+* Create a simple makefile
-Write a robust input validation.
+* Write a robust input validation.

 The purpose of this lab is to get familiar with the software environment we will be using this term, and review some C++ concepts to get prepared for future projects and labs.
 This lab might be very time-consuming since there are a lot of concepts you need to pick up.